Have you ever thought and dreamt about places you’d love to go back to?

 The Himalayas, Nepal

-I’d like to go back again and trek – to get out in that pure mountain air and see Fish Tail mountain again at dawn from Poon Hill.
+I’d like to go back again to Nepal and trek – to get out in that pure mountain air and see Fish Tail mountain again at dawn from Poon Hill.
 I’d like to wander the streets of Kathmandu and infuse myself once more with its Medieval history and ancient Hindu and Buddhist culture.

-I’d like to come home to Western Australia.
+I’d like to come home to Australia.

 Why not tell us in the comments which places you’ve visited to which you’d love to return.